Constraining interacting dark energy models with black hole superradiance: Interacting dark energy model

 Here $V(\phi)$ and $U(\chi)$ are the self-interaction potentials.
 The interaction between the dark components is explicitly defined by an interaction term $W(\phi,\chi)$.
 From this Lagrangian, the equations of motion for the fields $\phi$ and $\chi$ can be derived.
 By defining the energy density and pressure for each component appropriately (see Appendix \ref{app:Q_derivation} for details), these field equations can be recast into the familiar form of fluid continuity equations,

-This field-theoretic procedure provides a direct link between the macroscopic cosmological evolution and the microscopic properties of the dark sectors, thereby establishing a physical origin for the phenomenological term $Q$ in Eq.~\eqref{fluid}.
+This field-theoretic procedure provides a direct link between the macroscopic cosmological evolution and the microscopic properties of the dark sectors, thereby establishing a physical origin for the phenomenological term $Q$ in Eq.~\eqref{fluid} (see also~\cite{Aboubrahim:2024cyk,Aboubrahim:2024spa,Johnson:2020gzn,Johnson:2021wou,Bansal:2024bbb}).
 As detailed in Appendix~\ref{app:Q_derivation}, if the individual energy densities are defined such that their sum equals the total energy density of the dark sector, the fluid continuity equations are recovered with interaction terms that satisfy $Q_\phi = -Q_\chi$.
-This successfully maps the microscopic field theory to the phenomenological fluid model.
 For the specific case where the interaction potential $W(\phi, \chi)$ is assigned entirely to the dark matter component, the energy transfer rate is explicitly found to be $Q_\chi = -Q_\phi = W_{,\phi}\dot{\phi}$.

 The general two-scalar model presented above serves as an illustrative framework to demonstrate how a microscopic field theory can give rise to an effective interaction consistent with the phenomenological fluid description.
-Our work builds upon this field-theoretic approach by constructing and analyzing two specific models derived from fundamental Lagrangians, which will be detailed in Sections~\ref{sec:DEmediator} and \ref{sec:DESR}, respectively, before we delve into the constraints from BH superradiance in Section~\ref{sec:sr}.
+Our work builds upon this field-theoretic approach by constructing and analyzing two specific models derived from fundamental Lagrangians, which will be detailed in Sections~\ref{sec:DEmediator} and \ref{sec:DESR}, respectively.
+Before turning to these models, we delve into the constraints from BH superradiance in Section~\ref{sec:sr}.

 Our first model (Model I, Section~\ref{sec:DEmediator}) is a direct realization of the framework discussed here, employing a trilinear coupling ($W(\phi, \chi) \propto \phi\chi^2$) between minimally coupled scalar fields representing DE and DM.
 This represents a scenario of direct interaction mediated by a potential term.